jeffwright13/pytest-tui/README.md

 The intent it to make it easier for you to find the specific results you want so you can examine it without all the other results getting in your way.

 How does it work in practice?
 Easy.
 You just run your Pytest campaigns like you normally would, adding the command line option `--tui` (`pytest --tui`).
-Your test session will proceed as it always does, showing you the familiar terminal output while running.
-Then, at the end of the session, the TUI can be launched and the results are displayed on-screen for you to examine.
-When you're done, just exit the TUI and you are placed back into the terminal where you were before it was launched.
-Wait, what?
-You need to look at those results again?
-Well, you *could* scroll back in the terminal like you've always done in the past.
-Or, you could execute the built-in console script `tui`, and you're back to where things were at the end of the run.
-Easy.
+Your test session will proceed as it always does (always in verbose mode), showing you the familiar terminal output while running.
+Then, at the end of the session, a TUI or an HTML page can be launched via the included console scripts (`tui` and/or `tuih`).
+The results are displayed on-screen or in-browser for you to examine.
+When you're done, just exit the TUI to go back to the terminal, or close the HTML page.
+Don't worry about losing your test session data.
+Results are stored to local disk and you can always relaunch the TUI or HTML page using those same console scripts.

-You can also configure `pytest-tui` to auto-launch a self-contained web page, using your default browser, providing the same information in a similar format.
 Output sections and individual test results are expandable/collapsible, and test summary statistics are displayed for convenience.
-As with the TUI, the HTML page retains the original pytest ANSI-encoded color output, lending a familiar look and feel.
-By default, neither the HTML page nor the TUI will auto-launch (it is considered intrusive by some), but you can launch either one manually using the `tui` or `tuih` console scripts.
+Both the TUI and the HTML page retain the original pytest ANSI-encoded color output, lending a familiar look and feel.

-The autolaunch capability for both TUI and HTML is configurable with the provided configuration utility, `tuiconf`.
-See below for details.

 ## Features
-- Autolaunch either the [Textual](https://github.com/Textualize/textual) TUI or the HTML page
+- Launch either or both of the [Textual](https://github.com/Textualize/textual) TUI or the HTML page using built in console scripts
 - ANSI text markup support - whatever the output on your console looks like is how things are going to show up in the TUI
 - Mouse and keyboard support (including scrolling)
 - Support for all output formats/modes: